mangalam-research/salve/README.rst

   __ rng_to_xsl_

-* 0.13.0 adds name resolving facilities to salve.
+* 0.13.0 adds name-resolving facilities to salve.
 See the documentation on ``enterContext`` and associated events below.

 * 0.12.0 introduces a major API change.
 Whereas ``Walker.fireEvent()``
   and ``Walker.end()`` used to return ``true`` when there was no validation error, they now return ``false`` instead.
-This makes differentiating between error conditions and an absence of error easier.
+This makes differentiating between error conditions and an absence of errors easier.
 (If the return value is interpreted as the boolean ``true`` then there is an error, otherwise there is no error.
 Previously, one would have to test the return value for identity with the value